 E1.
-Special study options: Identify those programs available able at your institution.
-Refer to the glossary f or definitions.
-Cooperative education program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (ESL) Exchange student program (domestic) External degree program Other (specify): Honors program Independent study Internships Liberal arts/career combination Student-designed major Study abroad Teacher certification program Weekend college E2.
-Has been removed from the CDS.E3.
-Areas in which all or most students are required to ☐ Arts/fine arts ☐ Computer literacy ☐ English (including composition) ☐ Foreign languages ☐ History ☐ Other (describe): ☐ Hu ☐ Ma ☐ Phi ☐ Soci imanities athematics ilosophy iences (biological or physical) cial science Library Collections: The CDS publishers will collect liplace. brary data again when a new Academic Li braries Survey is in F. ST UDENT LIFE F1.
-Percentages of first-time, first-year (freshman) deg enrolled in Fall 2013 who fit the following categori First-time, first-year ndergraduates Undergraduates Percent who are from out of state (exclude internation aliens from the numerator and denominator) Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated, or -affi Percent who live off campus or commute $ \begin{array}{r} 7.0 \\ \hline 3.7 \\ \hline 22.9 \end{array} $ 5.7 1.9 16.6 18.6 81.4 Percent of students age 25 and older Average age of full-time students Average age of all students (full- and part-time) 4.6 19.3 19.4 39.1 24.4 26.1
+Special study options: Identify those programs available at your institu tion.
+Refer to the glossary fo r definitions. ☐ Accelerated program ☐ Honors progra m Cooperative education program Independent st Cross-registration Internships reer combination ☐ Double major ☐ Student-design ed major ☐ Dual enrollment ☐ Study abroad · · ☐ English as a Second Language (ESL) ☐ Teacher certifi Exchange student program (domestic) Weekend colle ege External degree program Other (specify): E2.
+Has been removed from the CDS.
+E3.
+Areas in which all or most students are required to complete some course work prior to gradu ation: ☐ Arts/fine arts ☐ Humanities $\overline{\boxtimes}$ Computer literacy $\overline{\boxtimes}$ Mathematics ☐ English (including composition) ☐ Philosophy ☐ Foreign languages ☐ Sciences (biological l or physical) ☐ History ☐ Social science Other (describe): Library Collections: The CDS publishers will collect library data again when a new Academic Libi raries Survey is in place.
+F. STUDENT LI FE F1.
+Percentages of first-time, first-year (freshman) degree-seeking stud Fall 2015 who fit the following categories: ents and degree-seeking un dergraduates enrolled in Tun 2010 Who in the following energoties.
+First-time, first-year Undergraduates (freshman) students B Percent who are from out of state (exclude international/nonresident , aliens from the numerator and denominator) 7.3 5.7 Percent of men who join fraternities 14.3 2.4 Percent of women who join sororities 22.0 2.2 Percent who live in college-owned, -operated, or -affiliated housing 70.2 15.5

+Percent who live off campus or commute Percent of students age 25 and older

+Average age of all students (full- and part-time)